 The EYITT Employment Based route complements other existing Initial Teacher Education programmes at the IOE, by both harnessing the expertise of internationally renowned lecturers and well respected researchers in early years education.
 This route enables existing practitioners to further their own expertise whilst still working within an EYFS Setting.

 At the IOE we have a long tradition of working in partnership with early years settings and schools in inner cities, particularly in London.
 The placement settings offer teaching experience where practitioners serve as Mentors and joint assessors for our student Early Years teachers.
 IOE Tutors have extensive experience of Teaching, Leadership, Setting Management, inspection, research and consultancy.

 Fees and funding

 Please see UCL website for full information about fees and costs for this programme.

-The programme is delivered via a combination of taught sessions, workshops and work-based learning.
+The programme includes a combination of taught sessions, workshops, independent study and work-based learning.
 The content of the programme aims to keep a careful balance between early years initiatives, educational theory and its practical application.
 Work-based learning means that academic knowledge, skills and understanding are clearly integrated and contextualised within the professional role of an early years teacher.

 Course contact details

 - +44 (0)20 7331 5184